wakululuu/tp/docs/UserGuide.md

 will be the worker(s) at the specified `WORKER_INDEX` in the worker list.
 * The order of specifying does not matter, as long as 's/' is attached to the `SHIFT_INDEX` and 'w/' is attached to the `WORKER_INDEX`. <br> e.g. `take-leave s/4 w/1` is equivalent to `take-leave w/1 s/4`.
-* An error message will be shown in the following situations:
-  * Any of the worker is unavailable for that shift, since there is no reason to take leave then.
+* An error message will be shown if any of the workers are unavailable for that shift, since there is no reason to take leave then.
-  * Any of the worker is already assigned to a role for that shift.

 Example:
 * `take-leave s/4 w/1` Assigns the 1st worker to take leave during the 4th shift.